-Patients encouraged to continue attending injectionsPosted: Friday 20 March 2020 at 17:45
+Patients encouraged to continue attending injectionsPosted: Friday 20 March 2020

 The Macular Society, along with the Royal College of Ophthalmologists has asked hospitals across the UK to write to patients to ensure they continue to attend their sight-saving injections, amid the current coronavirus outbreak.

 Following government advice to avoid crowded spaces, many patients have become increasingly concerned about attending busy eye clinics.
 The Macular Society has become concerned many patients have started to cancel appointments unnecessarily and have been risking their sight as a result.

 The Society is keen that hospitals communicate the measures being put in place to ensure patient safety at this time.

 Hospitals and eye professionals are receiving regular guidance from The Royal College of Ophthalmologists as well as Public Health England to ensure everything possible is being done to make sure patients receive their eye injections in a safe environment.

 Hospital eye units are being asked to take the following actions:

 - Cancel all non-urgent care and treatment

 - Reduce crowding in waiting rooms by using other waiting areas and making sure that not too many patients arrive at the same time